ZoeLeBlanc/is578-intro-dh/_materials/intro_web/02-intro-websites.md

 ### Creating a Jekyll Site

 One of the most popular static site generators is **Jekyll**, which is built in the programming language **Ruby**.
 You don't need to know Ruby to use Jekyll, but you do need to have it installed on your computer.
-One of the best resources for doing that is this Programming Historian lesson, Amanda Visconti, "Building a static website with Jekyll and GitHub Pages," Programming Historian 5 (2016), [https://doi.org/10.46430/phen0048](https://doi.org/10.46430/phen0048).
+One of the best resources for doing that is Amanda Visconti, "Building a static website with Jekyll and GitHub Pages," *Programming Historian* 5 (2016), [https://doi.org/10.46430/phen0048](https://doi.org/10.46430/phen0048).

 I will be demo-ing how to create a Jekyll site using the command line, but you can also use a GUI (graphical user interface) like Github Desktop or GitKraken.

-Once again I can use both the Jekyll documentation [https://jekyllrb.com/docs/](https://jekyllrb.com/docs/) and my handy ChatGPT to help me generate the initial commands for creating a Jekyll site:
+Once again I can use both the Jekyll documentation [https://jekyllrb.com/docs/](https://jekyllrb.com/docs/) and my handy ChatGPT to help me generate the initial commands for creating a Jekyll site.

+<div class="notice--info">⚡️ Before you can use Jekyll, you will need to install Ruby on your computer.
+The best instructions are through either Jekyll Documentation <a href="https://jekyllrb.com/docs/installation/#requirements">https://jekyllrb.com/docs/installation/#requirements</a> or the Programming Historian Lesson <a href="https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#on-a-mac-">https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#on-a-mac-</a>.
+Please reach out to the instructor if you get stuck so that you can get assistance.</div>

+The following commands should work once you have everything correctly installed:

 1. Install Jekyll and Bundler Gems: